21isenough/LightningATM-docs/lightningatm-setup/wallet-setup/lntxbot.md

 This will again start the ATM software and we get to see `Welcome to the LightningATM` on our screen.

-Next, we will generate a QR code with our Lntxbot credentials inside out bot in Telegram.
-Go the message box in Lntxbot and type `/lightningatm`.
+Next, we will generate a QR code with our Lntxbot credentials.
+Go to the message box in Lntxbot and type `/lightningatm`.
 This will generate a QR code with the credentials that we need.

 We'll now have to put our ATM into the "credentials scanning" mode.
 This can be done by pushing the button 3 times.

 After you pushed the button three times your display should say `Please scan your wallet credentials`.
 Now take your mobile phone with the Lntxbot and show the previously generated QR code with your credentials to the camera.

-It will now scan your credentials and safe it to the configuration of the ATM.
-I've you've been successful, your screen will say `Successful` and show you the current balance of your Lntxbot.
+It will now scan your credentials and safe it to the configuration file of the ATM.
+If you've been successful, your screen will say `Success!!` and show you the current balance of your Lntxbot.

+## First transaction with the ATM

+Let's make a first proper transaction now!

+Insert some coins into the coin acceptor of the ATM and see how the balance increases on the display (give the ATM some time between coins for coin recognition).

+When you've inserted enough, press the button once (your balance on the Lntxbot needs to be big enough to cover the requested satoshis).

+The ATM will now create a QR code and display it on the screen with a note that says `Scan to receive`.
+Take your mobile Lightning Wallet and scan this QR code to receive the satoshis.